timmysilv/bash_setup/README.md

-# misc
+# Bash Setup
-Miscellaneous files and resources I like to have handy
+Miscellaneous files and resources I like to have handy on any new machine I work on